LifePaths Counseling Center

 In Colorado, there are licenses for all the designations listed below.
 Anyone with those licenses has obtained a graduate degree (MA, MS, Psy.D., Ph.D. or MD), and that degree included some heavily supervised work with other professionals.
 After that, the person has also done supervised work with another professional overseeing their competency “in the field.”

 What does it mean to be “registered”?

-In Colorado, mental health professionals can work with just a graduate degree before they obtain the licenses below, but they must register with the Colorado Department of Regulatory Agencies (DORA) as either a Registered Psychotherapist (previous to this we referred to this designation as “unlicensed psychotherapist.”
+In Colorado, mental health professionals used to be able to work with just a graduate degree before they obtain the licenses below, but they had to register with the Colorado Department of Regulatory Agencies (DORA) as a Registered Psychotherapist (previous to this we referred to this designation as “unlicensed psychotherapist.”

 Here’s a brief description for the most common professional counseling designations in Colorado:

 Licensed Professional Counselor (LPC): The training for an LPC can be in many areas of counseling including for family, marriage and couples counseling, play therapy for children, group therapy, and of course working with individuals.
 In these degree programs, you gain an extensive set of flexible skills that allows you to take your work as a counselor in many different directions.

 Licensed Marriage and Family Therapist (LMFT): LMFT’s gain a broad set of skills in marriage and family therapy in their degree programs.
 Professionals with an LMFT designation often work a lot with families, children, and couples but they work with individuals as well.

 Licensed Clinical Social Worker (LCSW): LCSW degree programs focus more on individual concerns and issues and although this can mean that an LCSW professional works mostly with individuals, they may also provide couples and family counseling.